 Pretty much a continuation of his previous bestseller, Sapiens, he builds on the concepts of the history of humankind to somehow predict the future where humans get an upgrade into gods.
 Building on rather wonderful and terrific strides over the past century where humankind has transformed incomprehensible and uncontrollable natural challenges into easy-to-solve problems, think of vaccines for eradicated diseases, building up after wars, industrial revolutions that significantly reduced global famine.
 Harari looks at destinies that we are setting ourselves to, as we reign over the world like gods, not responding to chaos — as in the previous century — but as we innovate, create, and redefine living by defying death and explore trans-humanism from super-humans to “Dataism” by empowering non-conscious but intelligent algorithms to replicate and extend how far organisms can go.

 Have books you enjoyed reading last year?
-Share in the comments.
+Write to email@example.com.